Counselling and psychotherapy in Glasgow and beyond: a space for healing and growth.

 Supervision

-I’m a qualified supervisor and offer one-to-one clinical supervision for counsellors, psychotherapists, and anyone working therapeutically in an adjacent profession.
+I’m a qualified supervisor and offer one-to-one clinical supervision in Glasgow and online for counsellors, psychotherapists, and anyone working therapeutically in an adjacent profession.

 My supervision work is aligned with person-centred principles and informed by my counselling and training experience and, more broadly, by my previous pursuits in the Arts and Humanities as well as my yoga practice and teaching.